-Caramel usually contains barley.
-However, this caramel sauce is not only gluten free, but corn-free.
+Sometimes, caramel contains barley.
+However, this caramel sauce is not only gluten free, but corn-free and dairy-free.
 It calls for brown rice syrup instead of corn syrup!

-- 1 cup sugar (I used evaporated cane juice)
+- 1 cup granulated sugar (I used evaporated cane juice)

-- 1/4 cup milk of your choice (I used homemade raw almond milk)
+- 1/4 cup milk of choice (I used homemade raw almond milk)

 - 1/4 teaspoon pure vanilla extract